OleMchls/2015-salzburg-soa-workshop/challenges/03-mini-http-server/challenge.md

 ## The Client

-In this challenge you should write a simple HGTTP client, which can fetch and parse the HTTP response form any web server.
+In this challenge you should write a simple HTTP client, which can fetch and parse the HTTP response form any web server.

 Change the code in `lib/client.rb` to solve the challenge.